james135/webrtc-multi-peer/README.md

-# Web RTC Multi Peer Client and Socket.IO signalling service
+# Web RTC Multi Peer Client and Socket.IO signalling service example

+## Automatically connect and share a browsers video feed with an unlimited number of other browsers via RTC connections

-## Installation Instructions
+### Installation Instructions

 **Requires Node JS (https://nodejs.org/en/) to be installed to run the signalling server**